acrofts040/ShoppingSim/README.md

 The agent plays as a customer in a supermarket, shopping for food items on their shopping list.
 The simulation can be run with keyboard input, as an OpenAI gym environment, or from non-Python environments using a socket.

+# My Contribution

+ Me and my team added the Agent.java file.
+When run, our agent will shop in the supermarket and attempt to do so without violating common norms of supermarket courtesy.

 ## Dependencies:
 * python 3.7+
 * pygame 2.0.0+